Worldwide Exchange: Third format (May 14, 2012 – December 31, 2015)

-Current format (January 4, 2016 – present)
+Fourth format (January 4, 2016 – March 20, 2026)

 Beginning on January 4, 2016, Worldwide Exchange is produced and presented from the United States and now primarily acts as an early morning show for the American audience rather than as a global business programme.
 Sara Eisen (currently co-anchor of CNBC US' Squawk on the Street) joined incumbent anchor Frost as the new anchor team for the new hour-long show and now airs weekdays from 5:00 a.m. to 6:00 a.m.
 ET on the main CNBC channel and CNBC World in the United States, 11:00 a.m. to noon CET on CNBC Europe, and 5:00 p.m. to 6:00 p.m. (with DST) or 6:00 p.m. to 7:00 p.m. (without DST) Hong Kong/Singapore/Taiwan Time on CNBC Asia except Friday until April 24, 2020.

 On March 12, 2018, Brian Sullivan (former co-anchor of Power Lunch), replaced Wilfred Frost and Sara Eisen as anchor of Worldwide Exchange.
-Eisen, in turn, replaced Sullivan on Power Lunch, while Frost moved to Closing Bell to co-anchor alongside Kelly Evans (herself a former co-anchor of Worldwide Exchange); both Eisen and Frost co-anchored Closing Bell from November 29, 2018 until the latter's departure from CNBC on February 16, 2022.
+Eisen, in turn, replaced Sullivan on Power Lunch, while Frost moved to Closing Bell to co-anchor alongside Kelly Evans (herself a former co-anchor of Worldwide Exchange); both Eisen and Frost co-anchored Closing Bell from November 29, 2018, until the latter's departure from CNBC on February 16, 2022.

 On February 21, 2023, Frank Holland replaced Brian Sullivan as anchor of Worldwide Exchange.
+Holland was replaced with Morgan Brennan on January 20, 2026.

+Fifth format (March 23, 2026 - present)

+On March 23, 2026, the Show was renamed Morning Call.